dnikolovv/bar-event-sourcing/README.md

 ### Prerequisites

+If you have Docker installed you can just run `docker-compose up`.

-You'll need to have [PostgreSql](https://www.postgresql.org/download/) either installed locally or at least have some instance available to set up the connection strings.
+If not, you'll need to have [PostgreSql](https://www.postgresql.org/download/) either installed locally or at least have some instance available to set up the connection strings.

 You'll also need at least version `2.2` of the [`.NET Core SDK`](https://dotnet.microsoft.com/download).